This topic describes how to create an OpenSearch cluster. You can create an OpenSearch cluster in either of the following ways:

 |

 HTTPS Access | HTTPS access can be enabled only when security mode is enabled for the cluster.
 With HTTPS access enabled, communication will be encrypted when you access the cluster.
-If the OpenSearch cluster version is 2.x or later, HTTPS is enabled by default and cannot be disabled when the security mode is enabled.
+HTTPS can be disabled only for OpenSearch 1.3.6, 2.19.0, and 3.4.0 clusters for which the security mode is enabled.
+For other versions, HTTPS access cannot be disabled.
 NOTE: Compared with a non-security mode cluster that uses HTTP, a security-mode cluster that uses HTTPS has lower read performance.
 The performance loss is estimated at around 20% under high concurrency.
 If you want fast read performance as well as the isolation and permission control (such as indexes, documents, and fields) enabled by the security mode, you can disable HTTPS Access.
 After HTTPS Access is disabled, HTTP protocol is used for cluster communication.
-In this case, data security cannot be ensured and public IP address cannot be used. |
+In this case, data security cannot be guaranteed and public network access is disabled. |

 Public IP Address | This parameter is available only when Security Mode and HTTPS Access are enabled.
 When Public IP Address is enabled, a public IP address is automatically assigned, which will enable access to the security cluster from the Internet.
-For details, see Configuring Public Network Access for an OpenSearch Cluster. |
+For details, see Configuring Public Network Access. |

 Parameter | Description |